 For most of us, going off to college and living in a dorm room is the first time living with a roommate (at least one that isn’t a sibling).
 It’s a huge adjustment!
 It was an even bigger adjustment for me because I don’t have a sister, so I wasn’t used to living with another female (besides my mom).
 All in all, I loved living in a dorm.
 I loved bonding with a roommate and having another freshman there who was also brand new to college and nervous.
 I loved it even more my sophomore year when I chose my roommate and became really good friends.
-However, it definitely wasn’t a jolly good time 24/7.
+However, it definitely wasn’t perfect.
 There was tension over cleaning, food, personal space, boyfriends spending the night, etc. And it wasn’t like living with my brother, where I felt comfortable straight up telling him when I thought he was driving me crazy.

 I’m glad I had a phase of my life where I lived with roommates.
 I’m glad I lived in a dorm and was forced to live with someone who started off as a complete stranger.
 I think it’s good I went through that (though now I’m super happy to not be in that phase anymore).

 Today I want to speak to those of you moving in with roommates, especially if you’re doing it for the first time.
 It can be difficult, but there are ways to ease the tension and anxiety!

 Connect with your roommate before you move in together